Today's Articles

 *William J. Hale was born on this date in 1874.
 He was a Black educator and administrator.
 He was from Marion County, Tennessee, the oldest mulatto child in a low-income family of four boys and two girls.

-William Jasper Hale held several jobs in various East Tennessee towns during his school days.
+William Jasper Hale worked in various East Tennessee towns during his school days.
 Hale found substantial employment in Dayton and earned enough money to enroll at biracial Maryville College.
 After attending Maryville College, he taught in Coulterville and Retro.
 He became principal of St. Elmo Grammar School in a suburb of Chattanooga.
-Later, he became principal of Chattanooga's East First Street Grammar School.
+Later, he became the principal of Chattanooga's East First Street Grammar School.

 Hale's opportunity for activist notoriety came in 1909 when the General Assembly authorized a Negro state regular school.
 He led the effort to raise $71,000 in pledges to get the school located in Chattanooga.
 However, Nashville's black community raised nearly $100,000 and secured the school for Davidson County.
-Hale became the state regular school's principal despite the location change because state Superintendent of Schools R. J. Jones came from Chattanooga and knew William J. Hale.
+Despite the location change, Hale became the state regular school's principal because state Superintendent of Schools R. J. Jones came from Chattanooga and knew William J. Hale.
 Tennessee Agricultural and Industrial State Normal School opened on June 19, 1912, with 247 students.
-Hale hand-picked the first faculty members from graduates of Atlanta, Fisk, and Howard universities.
+Hale hand-picked the first faculty members from Atlanta, Fisk, and Howard University graduates.

-In 1927, the National Association of Teachers in Colored Schools elected Hale to its presidency.
-During 1927-28, three new buildings were completed, library holdings improved, faculty fellowships for advanced training, and evening courses and extension work were added.
+1927, the National Association of Teachers in Colored Schools elected Hale president.
+During 1927-28, three new buildings were completed, library holdings improved, faculty fellowships for advanced training were established, and evening courses and extension work were added.
 By 1935, Hale held dedication ceremonies for six more buildings and began discussing a graduate program.

-He served on the board of Citizens Bank, and in 1929 he presided over the State Interracial Commission.
-In 1930, Hale became the first Tennessean to receive the Harmon Foundation's Gold Award for outstanding achievement in education.
-He chaired the Community Chest drive for blacks (1931).
-He also received honorary Doctor of Law degrees from Wilberforce University and Howard University (1936 and 1939, respectively).
+He served on the board of Citizens Bank, and in 1929, he presided over the State Interracial Commission.
+In 1930, Hale became the first Tennessean to receive the Harmon Foundation's Gold Award for outstanding educational achievement.
+He chaired the Community Chest Drive for blacks (1931).
+He also received honorary Doctor of Law degrees from Wilberforce University and Howard University (1936 and 1939).
 Dr. Hale became the Negro state director for U. S. Savings Stamps and Bonds during the early part of World War Two and raised over forty thousand dollars.

 When Tennessee A & I State College celebrated its twenty-fifth anniversary, it was valued at $3,000,000.
 Hale successfully gained accreditation for the school in 1933.
 His graduates earned advanced degrees from America's prestigious colleges and universities, including Columbia, Ohio State, Cornell, and Iowa State.
-He retired in 1943, after struggling for thirty-one years to build and expand a creditable institution of learning for African Americans.
+He retired in 1943 after struggling for thirty-one years to build and expand a creditable learning institution for African Americans.
 William J. Hale died in New York on October 5, 1944.

 To Become a College Administrator